rhel-labs/instruqt/intro-to-databases/03-configure-mysql/assignment.md

 teaser: A short description of the challenge.
 notes:
 - type: text
-  contents: Next,you will configure the security settings for your SQL server
+  contents: Next, you will configure the security settings for your SQL server
 tabs:
 - title: Terminal
   type: terminal